 We also provide information on Our Scholar/Student section explores the history of labor through scholarly reviews, blog posts, and an annotated bibliography.
 The Activist page provides resources for workers’ rights activists.
 The Multimedia section explores art, songs, videos, and books about working.

 Charles Joseph has decades of experience recovering money for workers.
-With over twenty years of experience working in plaintiffs’ employment law, Charles created the Working: Now and Then website to help workers understand their rights.
-In addition to attorneys focused on employment law, the site also publishes contributions from scholarly experts in the history of working.
+With over twenty years of experience working in plaintiffs’ employment law, Charles created Working Now and Then to help workers understand their rights.
+He is the founding partner at Joseph and Kirschenbaum, a firm that has recovered over $140 million for clients.

-In addition to offering assistance for workers navigating the legal system, Working: Now and Then provides scholarly resources, activist information, and multimedia content.
-Working: Now and Then promotes a better understanding of today’s social and economic world through materials about workers and their rights.
+In addition to offering assistance for workers navigating the legal system, Working Now and Then provides scholarly resources, activist information, and multimedia content.
+Working Now and Then promotes a better understanding of today’s social and economic world through materials about workers and their rights.